eschilb/popover/README.md

 ## Overview

 Popover is a pop-up dinner scheduling application.
-Users can host events at their home or around Austin, TX and members can sign up to attend.
+Users can host events at their home or around Austin, TX and members can RSVP to attend events.

 ## Goal